iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Measure Theory Basics.md

 #### **The fact that it's Impossible**

-It's impossible to construct a measure on the set $2^{\mathbb N}$ while satisfying all 3 conditions.
-This is just the quirks of the real numbers.
-Its pointing at the illusion of nature of the real line.
-The counter example that was constructed to break the above concept is called the [Vatali Set](https://en.wikipedia.org/wiki/Vitali_set), it's construction is based on the Axiom of Choice.
-Therefore, to be able to use the idea, it's a requirement to characterize a subset of $2^{\mathbb R}$, such that a measure can be defined.
+It's impossible to construct a measure on the set $2^{\mathbb N}$ while satisfying all conditions.
+The argument for it is non-trivial.
+The counter example that was constructed to break the above concept is called the [Vatali Set](https://en.wikipedia.org/wiki/Vitali_set), its construction is based on the Axiom of Choice.
+Therefore, to be able to use the idea, it's a requirement to characterize a subset of $2^{\mathbb R}$, such that a measure can be defined, and at the same time, a space that describes all such sets.
+We put the goals in emphasis:

-Once a measure is defined, we will soon see that, the set of all measurable sets form a sigma-algebra.
-Which is justa fancy words for the set algebra we used for events when first learned about probability.
-And using this sigma-algebra, we can then defined a measure satisfying that conditions described above.
-To start, we define weaker sense of measure, the outer measure, to capture (1.), a weaker condition of (2.), and (3).
+**The Goals**

+> Find a candidate for a measure of length on the real lines, satisfying conditions (2.), (3,), (4.) for a subsets of $2^{\mathbb R}$, and characterize the space formed by all these sets on $\mathbb R$.

+The candidate measure is called, the outer measure.
+The characterization of measurable sets forms a $\sigma$-algebra, and they are called the Borel $\sigma$-Algebra, and it's completion, the Lebesgue $\sigma$-algebra.

 #### **Def-1 | Outer Measure**